 What about other areas of life?
-In the shopping setting, if you see a window washer cleaning the glass at a retail establishment, it is customary to tell this window washer that he missed a spot, and then awkwardly laugh to signal that it was a joke and they should think it is funny.
-If you are at a red light and are caught staring at another driver, it’s appreciated if you give them a quick nod with a closed mouth grin to demonstrate that you are polite and were not strange for staring at them.
+In the shopping setting, if you see a window washer cleaning the glass at a retail establishment, it is customary to tell this window washer that he missed a spot and then awkwardly laugh to signal that it was a joke and they should think it is funny.
+If you are at a red light and are caught staring at another driver, it’s appreciated if you give them a quick nod with a closed-mouth grin to demonstrate that you are polite and were not strange for staring at them.

-Social conventions get even more weighty when you get into certain chapters of life such as college, career and raising kids, but very little could be more impactful to one’s life than pledging your undying commitment to a 10 inch by 19 inch piece of cloth.
+Social conventions get even more weighty when you get into certain chapters of life, such as college, career, and raising kids, but very little could be more impactful to one’s life than pledging your undying commitment to a 10-inch by 19-inch piece of cloth.

 Perhaps it made sense in the 1890s when the socialist (yet Baptist) preacher Francis Bellamy penned the original version of the Pledge of Allegiance.
-It was a method of marketing the magazine “The Youth’s Companion” which he wrote for, presenting his ideas of racism and other political theories promoted within the publication.
-Thankfully, he and the magazine were only marketing to children, so their ideas were contained to a relatively small audience.
+It was a method of marketing the magazine “The Youth’s Companion,” which he wrote for, presenting his ideas of racism and other political theories promoted within the publication.
+Thankfully, he and the magazine only marketed to children, so their ideas were contained to a relatively small audience.
 The magazine, the largest circulated publication at the time, offered flags to readers who sold subscriptions, and promoting the idea of saluting those flags with an oath was a nice enhancement.

-If you still have concern, here is a Tweet from Senator Ted Cruz standing before a flag in his office on Flag Day, looking completely normal, reciting the Pledge of Allegiance to the Flag for publicity.
+If you still have concerns, here is a Tweet from Senator Ted Cruz standing before a flag in his office on Flag Day, looking completely normal, reciting the Pledge of Allegiance to the Flag for publicity.